 The idea for The Guinness Book of Records came back in the early 1950s when a South African man, Sir Hugh Beaver, who was then the Managing Director of Guinness's Brewery, in Dublin, was attending a shooting party in the North Slob, by the River Slaney in County Wexford.

 During his stay, he and his hosts got into an argument over which was the fastest game bird in Europe.
 They failed to find a resolution, even by using reference books.

 My Goodness, My Guinness

-Then in 1954, remembering his Wexford shooting party and the argument they'd had Sir Beaver came up with the idea of a Guinness' promotion based on the idea of settling arguments which usually arose while in the pub.
+Then in 1954, remembering his Wexford shooting party and the argument they'd had Sir Beaver came up with the idea of a Guinness promotion based on the idea of settling arguments that usually arose while in the pub.

 Beaver invited twins Norris and Ross McWhirter to compile a book of facts and figures.
 On Nov 30, 1954, Guinness Superlatives was incorporated and their office opened in two rooms in a converted gymnasium on the top floor of Ludgate House, 107 Fleet Street, in London.